 It also would have been possible to avoid the Danger Signals by changing other aspects of the adventure.
 I could have ignored the limitations of 1930s technology and given Freedom of Movement with more-modern equipment.
-I could have loosened the genre and filled the final temple with air, given the PCs some big guns, and helped it play out like the finale of the The Mummy (now with Deep Ones).
-I like my final solve better, but my point is the same – if you see multiple Danger Signals in your adventure, rethink and pivot.
+I could have loosened the genre and headed straight towards pulp, maybe filling the final temple with air, giving the PCs some big guns, and playing out like the finale of the The Mummy (now with Deep Ones).
+I like my new ending better, but my point is the same – if you see multiple Danger Signals in your adventure, rethink and pivot.

 What do you think?
 What other Danger Signals are there?